 The Corporation's results of operations are impacted by foreign exchange rate fluctuations.
 While its sales are predominantly in Canadian dollars, the Corporation purchases a majority of its merchandise from overseas suppliers using U.S. dollars.
-If the Chinese renminbi were to appreciate against the U.S. dollar, the cost of merchandise purchased in China would likely increase.
-Similarly, and to an even greater extent, if the U.S. dollar appreciates against the Canadian dollar, it would have a negative impact on margins, profitability and cash flows.
+If the Chinese renminbi appreciates against the U.S. dollar, the cost of merchandise purchased in China is likely to increase.
+Similarly, and to an even greater extent, when the U.S. dollar appreciates against the Canadian dollar, it has a negative impact on margins, profitability and cash flows.

-The Corporation uses foreign exchange forward contracts to mitigate the foreign currency risk associated with the vast majority of forecasted U.S. dollar merchandise purchases.
+The Corporation uses foreign exchange forward contracts and zero cost collar contracts to mitigate the foreign currency risk associated with the vast majority of forecasted U.S. dollar merchandise purchases.
 However, hedging arrangements may have the effect of limiting the total returns to the Corporation if purchases at hedged rates result in lower margins than otherwise earned if purchases had been made at spot rates.